There are 21 useful tools every engineer needs to have to optimize their work. Even more, to maximize their success.

 Whether in the office or in the field, a USB drive always comes in handy.
 For example in the field, many times I’ve had vendors and customers ask me if I had a USB drive on hand.
 They wanted to do a quick data dump for a new project.

 I typically carry a SanDisk 128GB USB drive.
-This way, I always know I have enough space to upload anything.
+This gives me enough space to upload anything.

 #8 A reliable pencil and eraser